Mental health: when anxiety, stress or low mood is held deeper in the body

 Many of the people I see are not confused about the obvious options.

 They know a psychiatrist can assess risk, diagnose, prescribe and manage more severe mental health conditions.
 They know therapy can be genuinely life-changing.
-They know crisis services matter.
+They know mental health helplines in Malta matter.
 Those routes should be used when they are the right first step.

 But some people reach a different kind of problem.